07.01.2026

 Is aeration useful for a new-construction lawn?

 Yes.
-Core aeration can help relieve compaction and improve movement of air, water, and nutrients into the soil.
-It can also improve seed-to-soil contact when paired with overseeding.
+Aeration can help relieve compaction and improve movement of air, water, and nutrients into the soil.

 What is the best time for aeration and overseeding?

-For many cool-season lawns in Virginia, early fall is the best time for aeration and overseeding.
-New seed has better growing conditions and more time to establish before summer stress.
+For cool-season lawns in Virginia, early fall is the best time for aeration and overseeding.
+While warm-season lawns prefer to be aerated during the late spring and summer.

 Can I aerate a new lawn too soon?